 My Professional Approach

 Trust, respect, warmth and caring are characteristics that serve as the foundation of my counselling work.
-I approach counselling from an integrative lens (using techniques from different therapeutic modalities to best suit your needs) with genuine regard for your perspective and experience.
+I approach counselling from an integrative lens (using techniques from different therapeutic modalities to best suit your needs) with a genuine regard for your perspective and experience.

 I believe you are the driver in your vehicle for change and I view my role as a facilitator, to support and guide you in taking the steps you feel are necessary to make positive changes in your life.
 I take a strength-based approach.
 Collaboratively we will work together identifying your strengths and abilities to cope, change and live a more fulfilling and meaningful life.